Pininfarina: Modernizing for a new world

 Starting in the mid-1960s, Pininfarina started investing in the science of automotive design, a strategy to differentiate itself from the other Italian coachbuilders.

 In 1966, Pininfarina opened the Studies and Research Centre (Studi e Ricerche) in Grugliasco.
 The research centre occupied 8,000 sq. metres (2 acres) and employed 180 technicians to produce 25 prototypes yearly.

 The Calculation and Design Centre was set up in 1967, the first step in the process of technological evolution that, during the 1970s, would take Pininfarina into the lead in automated bodywork design.

-Then in 1972 construction of a full-sized wind tunnel was completed.
+Then, in 1972, construction of a full-sized wind tunnel was completed.
 The project was started in 1966.
 When it opened, it was the first wind tunnel with the ability to test full-sized cars in Italy and one of the first in the world with this ability.
 For example, GM's full-sized wind tunnel did not open until 1980.

 New infrastructure and expansion

 The 1980s started a period of expansion for Pininfarina.

 In 1982, the company opened "Pininfarina Studi e Ricerche" in Cambiano.
 It was separate from the factory and wind tunnel in Grugliasco to keep design and research activities independent from manufacturing.
-On 14 October 2002, Pininfarina inaugurated a new engineering center.
+On 14 October 2002, Pininfarina inaugurated a new engineering centre.
 The new facility, built at the Cambiano campus, gave greater visibility and independence to the engineering operations.

 In 1983, Pininfarina reached an agreement with General Motors to design and build the Cadillac Allanté.
 The Allanté project led to the building of the San Giorgio factory in 1985.

 In 1996, Mitsubishi entered into talks for Pininfarina to build their new compact SUV, the Pajero, in Italy.
 While Mitsubishi recognized Pininfarina's expertise in design and engineering, the reason for choosing them was that manufacturing costs were half of those in Germany.
 After entering into an agreement in 1996, Pininfarina purchased an industrial site at Bairo Canavese near Turin, Italy. in April 1997, Bairo Canavese was dedicated to the production of the new Mitsubishi Pajero Pinin.